mladen/mladen/README.md

 I'm a human being with an insatiable thirst for knowledge ! ... (dramatic pause for emphasis! :smile:)

 I am deeply passionate about learning and currently apply my skills as a software engineer.
 My academic background includes studying electrical engineering, a path I almost completed before choosing to explore different avenues (long story). \
-Outside of my professional life, I indulge in creative pursuits like writing and occasionally gaming, though these hobbies have become less frequent (sadly).
+Outside of my professional life, I indulge in creative pursuits like writing and occasionally gaming, though these hobbies have (sadly) become less frequent.

 My personal life is filled with diverse roles: I'm a father, a husband, a son, a brother, a friend, a helpful and friendly neighbour, and a responsible citizen, each bringing its own set of joys and challenges.

 When considering my career aspirations, I am drawn to fields that offer the opportunity to **contribute positively to the world**!
 I am particularly interested in areas such as:

+- **mathematics**
 - **biology**,
 - **physics**,
-- **mathematics** and
+- **chemistry** and
 - **biotechnology**,

 which are fields where the potential for beneficial impact is immense.